 Voila!
 You’ve passed the Instant Pot Water Test! 🙂

-Continue to Learn: Quick Release vs Natural Release
+Read Next: How to do Quick Release vs Natural Release?

 Check out these Easy Instant Pot Recipes to get you started.